mocklis/mocklis.docs/source/getting-started/index.rst

 -----------

 The Mocklis code generator will not impose a base class for your classes, nor will it enforce that your classes are sealed.
-That is to say you can do it yourself if you want to but there is no forcing.
+That is to say you can do it yourself if you want to but this is not a requirement.

-(The only real restriction is that the mocklis classes must not be partial - as that introduces a whole new level of corner case cacaphonies.)
+(The only real restriction is that the mocklis classes must not be partial - as that introduces a whole new level of corner case cacaphony.)

 If you do derive the mocklis class from one of your own classes, it must have a default constructor, as the generated code will only create one of those.
-Apart from this restriction, the class hierarchy is yours for making the most of.
-If you want to create a common ancestor for all your mocks you can, and if you want to override a mocklis class (to create common behaviour or make individual steps available through new properties) please go ahead.
+Apart from this restriction, the class hierarchy is yours for making the most of; if you want to create a common ancestor for all your mocks you can, and if you want to override a mocklis class (to create common behaviour or make individual steps available through new properties) please go ahead.